-Year — Spring 2019
+Year — Spring 2020

-Semester — Spring 2019
+Semester — Spring 2020

-By going to a local high school, you’ll be totally immersed in Argentine language and customs, and what you learn during the day will be reinforced at night when you spend time with your host family.
-This is your chance to break out of your comfort zone and join in this diverse and ever-evolving culture.
-You could also have the adventure of living in neighboring Uruguay, rather than Argentina.
+By going to a local Argentine high school, you’ll be immersed in Argentine language and customs.
+What you learn during the day will sink in at night when you spend time with your host family.
+This is your chance to break out of your comfort zone and join in Argentina’s diverse and ever-evolving cultures.

+After your host parents greet you with traditional Argentine hospitality.
+While culture-shock is real and challenging at times, it shouldn't be long before you feel at home in their community.
 Like anywhere in the world, all families in Argentina are different.
 But Argentines are usually warm and affectionate with strong family ties.
-You’re likely to find a welcoming, close-knit family with grandparents often living in the home.See where past AFSers have lived
+You’ll likely find a close-knit family with grandparents often living in the home.

 "Life-changing" is hard to describe, yet it’s nearly always the first thing that AFSers say when asked about their experience abroad.

 "Transformed" is another one.
 When you return home, if you’re like most AFSers, you’ll bring with you a sense of accomplishment unlike any other.
 You’ll have gained maturity and independence, discovered new passions, and feel like you can do anything you set your mind to.
 That transformation isn’t visible only to you, though - others see it as well.
 AFSers gain critical skills for college and careers, ranging from language fluency to intercultural competence and critical reasoning.
 "Life-changing" means it’s only the beginning.

 Please Note: Travel date ranges are meant to help with general scheduling and are subject to change; please don’t book any travel based on these dates until you’ve received confirmation from AFS.
 All programs, prices, and travel dates are subject to change without notice.